ethereum-optimism/specs/specs/experimental/fault-proof/bond-incentives.md

 Bonds is an add-on to the core [Fault Dispute Game](./fault-dispute-game.md).
 The core game mechanics are designed to ensure honesty as the best response to winning subgames.
 By introducing financial incentives, Bonds makes it worthwhile for honest challengers to participate.
+Without the bond reward incentive, the FDG will be too costly for honest players to participate in given the cost of verifying and making claims.

+Implementations may allow the FDG to directly receive bonds, or delegate this responsibility to another entity.
+Regardless, there must be a way for the FDG to query and distribute bonds linked to a claim.

+Bonds are integrated into the FDG in two areas:

 - Moves
 - Subgame Resolution